alexguoxin/Analysis-on-Survivorship-of-Titanic-Passengers/README.md

 docker run --rm -v VOLUME_ON_YOUR_COMPUTER:VOLUME_ON_CONTAINER alexguoxin/survivorship-of-titanic-passengers make -C 'VOLUME_ON_CONTAINER' all
 ```

-`VOLUME_ON_YOUR_COMPUTER` is the absolute path to the project root directory where you just cloned.
+`VOLUME_ON_YOUR_COMPUTER` is the absolute local path to the project root directory where you just cloned.

-`VOLUME_ON_CONTAINER` is a path in docker container, e.g. `/home/Survivorship-of-Titanic-Passengers`.
+`VOLUME_ON_CONTAINER` is a path in the docker container where you want to link your local path to, e.g. `/home/Survivorship-of-Titanic-Passengers`.

 6. If you want to re-run the analysis, delete all files generated in the previous run before you re-run it by typing